 Health issues that require change.

 I love me a good book.
 Have you read Emma Donaghue’s The Wonder?
-Okay, I love me a lot of good books.
-I’ve always have a half dozen on the go.
-Entering the minds, the worlds, of new people, new places, and new ideas — love books.
+Okay, I love a lot of good books.
+I’ve always had a half dozen on the go.
+Entering the minds, the worlds, of new people, new places, and new ideas — I love books.

-I also love chatting about books: so join me and the Homeschool Mama Support Group as we chat about homeschool encouraging books, our non-fiction reads and fiction reads, and even the books we’re reading with the kids.
+I also love chatting about books: so join me and the Homeschool Mama Support Group as we chat about homeschool encouraging books, our non-fiction reads and fiction reads, and even the books we’re reading with the kids in the Homeschool Mama Book Club, join us!

 My life companion, my husband.